varemenos/prefixq/README.md

 prefixq
 =======

-A simple nodejs-based web service that generates prefixes for specified css properties via autoprefixer
+A simple nodejs-based web service and cli that generates prefixes for the css properties you specify

 ---